Determining a Child's Place of Residence in Belarus

 Material and Psychological Environment

-The court considers whether each parent can provide a suitable living environment, including financial stability and a positive emotional atmosphere for the child’s development.
+The court assesses each parent's ability to provide suitable living conditions — including financial stability, housing, and a positive emotional environment for the child.

 Level of Upbringing